malcolmosh/malcolmosh.github.io/_posts/2024-01-24-dasboardpi_tutorial.md

 editing the svg template was fussy. use boxysvg to preserve class names the layer names in the svg are used in the svg updater script

+## Authentication

+  * SERVICE_ACCOUNT_CREDENTIALS is the GCP service account json string you downloaded earlier
+  * TOKEN_GMAIL, TOKEN_GTASKS and TOKEN_GCALENDAR will be generated through the script when you authorize your GCP app to have access to Gmail, Google tasks and Google calendar.

+The CLIENT_SECRETS_FILE and TOKEN_FILE serve different purposes in the context of OAuth 2.0 authentication:

+CLIENT_SECRETS_FILE: This file contains the OAuth 2.0 credentials for your application, including the client ID and client secret.
+These values are used to identify your application when it makes requests to the OAuth 2.0 server.
+You obtain these values when you register your application with the service you're trying to authenticate with (in this case, Google).

+TOKEN_FILE: This file contains the access and refresh tokens that your application receives from the OAuth 2.0 server.
+The access token is used to authenticate API requests on behalf of the user.
+The refresh token is used to obtain a new access token when the current one expires.
+These tokens are obtained when the user completes the OAuth 2.0 authorization flow.

+In summary, the CLIENT_SECRETS_FILE is used to identify your application to the OAuth 2.0 server, and the TOKEN_FILE is used to authenticate API requests on behalf of the user.

+## Generating each token

+Click on each service test

+Note : gmail not used in the dashboard.
+Just left for future use.
+Copy the token to the env file
+Restart the app (important!
+Env variables are only loaded once you start the app for the first time)

 ## Storing env variables